ZeroTwoData/Data-Engineering-On-AWS/README.md

 ## How Does The DS Blueprint Work

 A DS Blueprint will always consist of five phases:
-* Connect: Usually business have already developed SQL DB's, Datawarehouses or API's that hold the data, so data engineers can connect
+* Connect: Usually business have already developed SQL DB's, Datawarehouses, Web Apps, or API's that hold the data, so data engineers can easily connect to these                sources to ingest it for their pipelines
 * Buffer:
 * Process:
 * Store:
 * Visualize: